67 Autogiros & Gyroplanes

 Vertical Autorotation

-In vertical autorotation or flight at low airspeeds with the rotor disk at a high angle of attack with respect to the oncoming flow, i.e., the airspeed vector, , the rotor operates in a turbulent wake state for which the momentum theory and the solution to inflow equation afford no valid solution.
+In vertical autorotation or flight at low airspeeds with the rotor disk at a high angle of attack with respect to the oncoming flow, i.e., the airspeed vector, , the rotor operates in a turbulent wake state for which the momentum theory and the solution to the inflow equation afford no valid solution.
 Nevertheless, semi-empirical approximations to the inflow are possible.
-At higher forward speeds, however, the autorotative flow state becomes significantly smoother with a well-defined control volume, and the assumptions of momentum theory are broadly applicable.
+At higher forward speeds, however, the autorotative flow state becomes significantly smoother, with a well-defined control volume, and the assumptions of momentum theory are more widely applicable.

 For almost vertical descents and at larger disk angles of attack, it is possible to equate the resultant force on the rotor to the weight of the autogiro (i.e., ).
 For a series of horizontal velocities,